Market-Unity/marketunity/InstallationInstructions.md

 ## Description ##
   > Market Unity is a MERN stack appilcation that returns search product results from eBay and BestBuy and provides links to items on both of those websites

-## Sub-Heading ##
+## Getting Started ##
-  > Describe who the market for the product is and what benefit they get.
-One sentence only underneath the title.
+  > After downloading the repository, run "npm install."
+All neccesary dependencies should be added.

-## Summary ##
+## Best Buy API ##
-  > Give a summary of the product and the benefit.
-Assume the reader will not read anything else so make this paragraph good.
+  > Get Best Buy API key here: https://developer.bestbuy.com/
+  > Test the Best Buy query here: https://bestbuyapis.github.io/bby-query-builder/#/productSearch

-## API Keys ##
+## eBay API ##
-  > This app requires an API key from Best Buy and an API key from eBay.
+  > Register for an eBay developer account and request an API key here: https://developer.ebay.com/DevZone/account/

-## Solution ##
-  > Describe how your product elegantly solves the problem.
+  > For eBay, be sure to request a PRODUCTION API key.
+Sandbox will not work.
+The key needed is the App ID
+  > Using the eBay npm package is the easiest way to make calls to the eBay API and receive JSON data refer to this page for more information: https://www.npmjs.com/package/ebay

-## Quote from You ##
+## Save API Keys in separate file ##
-  > A quote from a spokesperson in your company.

-## How to Get Started ##
-  > Describe how easy it is to get started.
+  > a file with the following schema should be added to the "server/searchHelpers/" directory.

+  module.exports = {
+    bestBuy: 'api key string',
+    ebay: 'api key string'
+  };

-## Customer Quote ##
+## Starting Database ##
-  > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  > Install mongodb to your system if you have not already.
+Then run the command "mongod" in your terminal

-## Closing and Call to Action ##
+## Start Webpack and Server ##
-  > Wrap it up and give pointers where the reader should go next.
+  > Execute the following two commands in your terminal.
+Both can be found in the root directory's package.json
+  > "npm run webpack"
+  > "npm start"